 - Rail must be handled carefully at all times.
-Rail must be unloaded by use of a crane, skids, tongs or threader and must not be dropped.
+It must be unloaded by use of a crane, skids or threader and must not be dropped.
 Rail must not be struck with a steel hammer or similar tool. - Lay second hand rail in the same position it occupied before removal from the previous track so that the gauge side remains the gauge side. - Rail having cuts or holes made with an oxy-acetylene torch or an electric arc must not be used unless the cuts and/or holes have been removed with a saw cut.
-The saw cut must be made no less than four inches from the torch cut. - Rail ends must be cut vertical and perpendicular to the length of the rail.
-All saw cuts to be made with an abrasive blade.
-Rail saws must be supported with guide arms to ensure straight cuts. - Use rail drills only for drilling rail.
-Rail index bars must be utilized for accurately locating bolt holes. - Where new rail adjoins second hand rail the maximum mismatch to not exceed 1/8".
-Where required, mismatch to be reduced through welding, grinding or replacement of the rail. - All installations to be designed using the same sized rail section throughout. - Use compromise rails, compromise welds or compromise joints to transition between rails of different sections. - Avoid placing rail joints at road crossings. - Joints to be staggered by at least 7 to 12 feet on opposite rails to avoid square joints.
-Joints must not be evenly staggered. - Expansion gaps between rail ends when lying bolted rail or track panels, must be provided.
+The saw cut must be made no less than four inches from the torch cut. - Rail ends will be cut vertical and perpendicular to the length of the rail.
+All saw cuts will be made with an abrasive blade.
+Rail saws will be supported with guide arms to ensure straight cuts. - Use rail drills only for drilling rail.
+Rail index bars will be utilized for accurately locating bolt holes. - Where new rail adjoins second hand rail the maximum mismatch shall not exceed 1/8".
+Where required, mismatch shall be reduced through welding, grinding or replacement of the rail. - All installations shall be designed using the same rail section throughout.
+Use compromise rails, compromise welds or compromise joints to join rails of different sections. - Where the length of rail being laid is in excess of 78', rails 39' or less in length shall be laid on each side of non-bonded insulated joints, turnouts and railway crossings at grade. - Avoid placing rail joints at road crossing. - Joints shall be staggered by at least 12 feet on opposite rails to avoid square joints. - Expansion gaps between rail ends, when lying bolted rail or track panels, must be provided.
 Fiber, hardwood or metal shims may be used to obtain the proper expansion space by bringing rail ends squarely together against the expansion shims.
 Expansion shims must not be removed until the rail is properly spiked, the bolts tightened, and rail anchors applied.
 Expansion gaps must conform to the following:

 Expansion Gap Inches 33 ft.
 Rail Temp.
 Degree F. 39 ft.
 Rail Temp.
 Degree F.

 5/16 Below 10 Below 6

-1/4 10 to 14 6 to 25
+1⁄4 10 to 14 6 to 25

 3/16 15 to 34 26 to 45

 1/8 35 to 59 46 to 65

 1/16 60 to 85 65 to 85

 0 Above 85 Above 85

-- Place joint bars and tighten bolts before spiking the rail. - Tighten bolts in the rail joints in the following sequence: - o The two bolts at the center of the bar, - o The second bolt from the end of each rail, - o The third bolt from the end of each rail. - Tighten bolts to the following torque:
+- Place joint bars and tighten bolts before spiking the rail. - Tighten bolts in the rail joints in the following sequence: - The two bolts at the center of the bar, - \circ The second bolt from the end of each rail, - \circ The third bolt from the end of each rail. - Tighten bolts to the following torque: